 Our quick-hit recommendations:

-So, cut that cable, ditch that dish, and join the 14 percent (and growing) of American households that are free from monthly bills for TV service.
+So, cut that cable, ditch that dish, and join the growing number of American households that are free from monthly bills for TV service.

 Putting up an antenna is easy, but before you buy one you’ll need to figure out what channels are available where you live, how strong the signals are likely to be, and what direction they’re coming from.
 See TechHive’s guide to choosing an antenna to figure all that out.

 As a rule of thumb, indoor antennas are suitable for areas with strong or very strong signals, the attic/outdoor antennas work in areas of medium signal strength, and the larger outdoor antennas in areas of weak signals.

 Once you’ve determined your needs, this article will help with your antenna purchase.
 But before we jump into our results, check out this video that explains how to determine which free over-the-air TV channels you can receive where you live.